data-intelligence-analysis/dataworks_scripts/Correct_HeaderRows_v1.0/README.md

 ## Roadmap

 This script will keep updating based on how many test cases of special characters are found in the header row of the Client's data in the future.
-As a result, the database of special characters will keep updating to satisfy all conditions in eliminating unnecessary charcters from the data fields in the header.
+As a result, the database of special characters will keep updating to satisfy all conditions in eliminating unnecessary characters from the data fields in the header.

+I would eventually incorporate a UTF8-BOM to UTF8 converter into the script based on client and operational demand.

 ## License